hballington12/pbt/template/README.md

--export_beam rec 2 # export beams in json format up to and including the 2nd recursion -export_beam num 50 # export beams in json format up to the 50th beam -fast_diff # enable faster (but less accurate) diffraction
+-export_beam rec 2 # export beams in json format up to and including the 2nd recursion -export_beam num 50 # export beams in json format up to the 50th beam -fast_diff # enable faster (but less accurate) diffraction -intellirot # use uniformly distributed euler angles for orientation averaging -beta_min # set the minimum beta angle, to account for particle symmetry -beta_max # set the maximum beta angle, to account for particle symmetry -gamma_min # set the minimum gamma angle, to account for particle symmetry -gamma_max # set the maximum gamma angle, to account for particle symmetry
 ```